 Israel's economy is affected by global economic conditions, including regional and international rates of economic growth.
 Recent downturns in the global economy have led to increased market volatility, decreased consumer confidence and a widespread reduction of business activity generally.
 The potential impact of such global economic pressure on Israel and Israeli securities is uncertain.
-Aworsening of gloconditions economic would exacerbate any adverse effects these difficult economic conditions may have on Israel's economy and may ultimately have a negative impact on Israel's financial condition and credit.
+A worsening of gloconditions bal economic would likely exacerbate any adverse effects these difficult economic conditions may have on Israel's economy and may ultimately have a negative impact on Israel's financial condition and credit.